rsdoiel/antenna/archives/2025/retro_computing_2025.11.md

 When the release date in May came around, Olsen unexpectedly rolled out <em>four</em> microcomputers: the DECmate II and the two Professionals, as predicted, but also the previously unannounced DEC Rainbow 100 aimed directly at the IBM PC 5150.
 In his remarks at the press conference, Ken Olsen called DEC's personal computer initiative "the largest investment in people and manpower" the company had made in its 25 years of existence.
 All superficially related units, the industrial design of the four computers was strongly based on the DEC XT prototype.
 Each system used similar or identical cases, the same monitors, the same floppy drives, the same 103-key keyboard and mostly the same cables, though their guts of course were in some cases very different.
 <p>
 To industry observers' surprise, DEC uncharacteristically seemed to price the DECmate II and Rainbow to sell.
 The now 8MHz DECmate II had better hardware yet went for much less than the DECmate ($3745 [$12,600] compared to 1982's later price of $5845 [$19,700]), even considering it needed its own keyboard and monitor.
 However, what really startled people was the Rainbow.
 Introduced at $3495 [$11,700], DEC had already slashed it to $2675 [$9000] by the fall.
-At a time when a reasonably configured IBM PC system might set you back itself around $3500-ish in late 1982, with CPU, monochrome display, base 64K RAM and 180K floppy drive(s), a comparable Rainbow setup with 64K, baseline 400K RX50 5.25" dual drives and serial port, hybrid CP/M-86/80, LK201 keyboard and VR201 monochrome display came in at just over $3700 at the later pricing, with MS-DOS support on the way.<!-- Creative Computing 11/82 p30 --> Although the barebone 16K IBM PC started at $1565 [$5260], DEC wisely predicted most people would opt for the larger RAM.
+At a time when a reasonably configured IBM PC system might set you back itself around $3500-ish in late 1982, with CPU, monochrome display, base 64K RAM and 180K floppy drive(s), a comparable Rainbow setup with 64K, baseline 400K RX50 5.25" dual drives and serial port, hybrid CP/M-86/80 &mdash; it had both a Zilog Z80 and an Intel 8088, and could automatically switch between them &mdash; LK201 keyboard and VR201 monochrome display came in at just over $3700 at the later pricing, with MS-DOS support on the way.<!-- Creative Computing 11/82 p30 --> Although the barebone 16K IBM PC started at $1565 [$5260], DEC wisely predicted most people would opt for the larger RAM.
 <p>
 Even the higher-end Professionals seemed to be aggressively priced, though admittedly mostly when compared to their mini ancestors, starting with the lowest-spec 325 at $3995 [$13,400].
 Their 256K base of RAM came from the original 128K plus the 128K upgrade (both as daughtercards) which was now standard.
 The Professional 325, sold with four CTI slots and no hard disk option, was proudly cited in DEC's Professional Handbook as "the lowest cost PDP-11 system ever produced."
 However, the two upper tiers got expensive quickly: the midrange configuration, a 350 without a hard disk, was otherwise the same except for its six CTI slots and sold for $4995 [$16,800], and adding the 5MB hard disk and controller card pushed the total bill to $8495 [$28,500].
 <p>